tyronejosee/notes_ux_design/docs/eng/ux_best_practices/default_everything.md

 ## Why are Default Settings Important?

-- **Save Time and Effort:** Defaults reduce the cognitive load on the user, as they don’t have to manually set options while interacting with your product.
+- **Save Time and Effort**: Defaults reduce the cognitive load on the user, as they don’t have to manually set options while interacting with your product.
 They can quickly proceed without worrying about customizing every single element.
-- **Increase Usability:** Defaults make it easier for users to use your product without needing to understand the complexities involved.
+- **Increase Usability**: Defaults make it easier for users to use your product without needing to understand the complexities involved.
 This is especially helpful for new users who are still exploring your product and might be overwhelmed by too many options.
-- **Reduce Errors:** Errors are more likely to occur when users have to configure complex settings manually.
+- **Reduce Errors**: Errors are more likely to occur when users have to configure complex settings manually.
 Providing default options minimizes the chances of error and ensures a smoother experience.

 ## Tips for Implementing Default Settings in Your UX Design

-- **Choose Sensible Defaults:** It’s essential to carefully consider which default settings are most appropriate for your target user group.
+- **Choose Sensible Defaults**: It’s essential to carefully consider which default settings are most appropriate for your target user group.
 Keep their needs and preferences in mind while making these choices.
-- **Allow Customization:** While providing default settings, it’s crucial to give users the flexibility to change these settings as per their needs.
+- **Allow Customization**: While providing default settings, it’s crucial to give users the flexibility to change these settings as per their needs.
 Make sure that customization options are easily accessible so that users can modify them if required.
-- **Set Progressive Defaults:** Progressive defaults adjust over time based on a user’s behavior and choices.
+- **Set Progressive Defaults**: Progressive defaults adjust over time based on a user’s behavior and choices.
 For example, if a user always selects a specific option, make that the new default for that user.
 This personalizes the experience and demonstrates that your product is actively adapting to the user’s preferences.
-- **Test your Defaults:** It’s important to test and validate your default settings to ensure that they benefit your users.
+- **Test your Defaults**: It’s important to test and validate your default settings to ensure that they benefit your users.
 Collect feedback, conduct user testing, and iterate to find the most effective defaults for your product.

 By implementing default settings in your UX design, you’ll simplify the user’s experience and make it easier for them to interact with your product.
 By choosing the right defaults and constantly testing and refining them, you’ll provide a more satisfying and efficient experience for your users.